 The following guide will explain the different material options, their properties, pros and cons and give you an indicated scale of cost.
 See the handy matrix at the end where we sumarise the most desirable qualities of the six worktop types.

-Although there are many different materials available, we will cover the most common materials which can be found in almost every showroom.
+Although showrooms have a wide range of materials available, we will cover the most common materials that can be found in almost every showroom.

 Brand / alternative names – Formica, Duropal, Bushboard, Nuance